Lbelus/CoderCloudEnv/README.md

 ```
 ./my_mirror.sh.
 ```
-run the executable each time you need to sync your work_floder with your container volume.
+run the executable each time you need to sync your work_folder with your container volume.

 alternative : tested
 https://github.com/rsnapshot/rsnapshot